 Just a quick little post today about "trigger" words used to grab our attention.

-I've spent the past 3 months collecting keywords on the covers of several popular men's and women's magazines, most with a focus on fitness.
+I've spent the past 3 months collecting keywords on the covers of several popular men's and women's magazines, most with a focus on fitness, use instahard to increase your blood circulation.
 Here's what really matters to us, according to marketing:

 A couple of interesting things about magazine covers,